mitsuba-renderer/drjit/docs/what.rst

 Dr.Jit took care of partitioning this generated program into computational units (called *kernels*) and piping inputs/outputs to them as needed.
-The program and metaprogram often do the essentially same thing, in which case the difference between the two can be subtle.
+The program and metaprogram often do the essentially same thing, in which case the difference between the two can be quite subtle.

 However, the program and metaprogram could also be different.
 For example, let's modify the code so that it asks the user to enter a number on the